angusmacdonald/gopro-organizer/README.md

    `nosetests`

 ## Creating an Executable
+The provided `MakeFile` shows the commands required to install dependencies, and to run the installer.

 The project uses _py2app_ to create an executable version of the project.
-This can be run using:
+On Mac, this can be run to create a .app file:
    `python setup.py py2app`

+On Windows, you can use _py2exe_ to create a .EXE file:
+   `python setup.py py2exe`

+The windows command requires access to DLL files from the 'Microsoft Visual C++ 2008 SP1 Redistributable Package', which you can get from the [Microsoft Site](https://www.microsoft.com/en-us/download/details.aspx?id=2092).

+You will find these DLL files referenced directly in the `setup.py` file.